These are select books that are part of understanding capitalism and resisting it:

 Against Capitalism: David Schweickart

 Long before the current economic meltdown, and after the collapse of the Soviet Union, David Schweickart had the nerve to say that capitalism cannot go on forever.
-In this closely argued book Schweickart decides to take on the person who he thinks is the most rigorous capitalist economist, Ludwig Von Hayek.
-Schweickart argues point for point what the problems of capitalism are by bringing to bear the tools of a trained philosopher without moralizing.
+In this closely argued book, Schweickart decides to take on the person who he thinks is the most rigorous capitalist economist, Ludwig Von Hayek.
+Schweickart argues point for point what the problems of capitalism are by bringing to bear the tools of a trained philosopher.
 This is a non-mathematical, dense but juicy book.
+Free of moralizing.

 The Pathology of the U.S. Economy Revisited: Michael Perelman